hojelse/using-algs4/README.md

 ### Option 1 - terminal command with manual classpath

-With this option you need to reference `algs4.jar` every time.

-To use the command `java -cp algs4.jar myfile.java`
+With this option you need to reference `algs4.jar` every time, and use the command `java -cp algs4.jar myfile.java`

 #### 1. Use command `java -cp algs4.jar myfile.java`...
 ... assuming myfile.java and algs4.jar is in the same folder, and a relative path `algs4.jar`